domenicozambella/creche/README.md

-# creche
+# A Creche Course in Model Theory

-Lecture notes for an introductory (under)graduate couse in model theory
+Lecture notes for an introductory (under)graduate course